Robust ThemeDec 09, 2019 2020-04-08 7:40

-How to help your child with their stutter
+3 effective ways to help your child reduce their stuttering

 Many parents feel anxious and distressed when their child starts to stutter, because you want your child to be able to communicate well and to integrate with their friends, family and community.
 The good news is that many stutters can be treated, with children able to communicate freely and confidently.